vikassingh5522/Discord-Community-Intelligence/README.md

 A full-stack Discord analytics platform that transforms raw Discord server activity into meaningful insights for gaming and creator communities.
 The system includes a Discord bot + API layer, a Node.js analytics engine, and a React dashboard with real-time visualizations.

-> Live demo, screenshots and diagram placeholders are included below — add your images to `/docs/images` and update the paths.

 ---